-We’ve already mentioned that the default reporting system of Magento lacks lots of important features, so it is always better to replace it with a third-party solution, such as Advanced Reports by Amasty, aheadWorks, or Mirasvit.
-Since we’ve reviewed the last two modules, it’s time to shed light on Amasty’s Magento 2 reports extension.
-Below, you can find a full description of its core features and a overview of report types.
+We have already mentioned that the default reporting system of Magento lacks lots of essential features, so it is always better to replace it with a third-party solution, such as Advanced Reports by Amasty, aheadWorks, or Mirasvit.
+Since we have reviewed the last two modules, it’s time to shed light on the Amasty’s Magento 2 reports extension.
+Below, you can find a full description of its core features and an overview of report types.

-The Amasty Advanced Reports Magento 2 extension essentially expands the default reporting functionality by adding top-notch analytic tools and features.
-After installing the module, you will be able to get stats related to sales, customers, and products.
+The Amasty Advanced Reports Magento 2 extension radically expands the default reporting functionality by adding top-notch analytic tools and features.
+After installing the module, you will be able to get stats related to sales, customers, and catalog.
 The collected data is vital for making a successful marketing strategy.
-Of course, it is still possible to use the default reports, but they will never provide enough information, and even the smallest lack of data can become a reason of a failure.
-So, what are core features of Amasty Advanced Reports?
+Of course, it is still possible to use the default reports, but they will never provide enough information, and even the smallest lack of data can become a reason for failure.
+So, what are the core features of Amasty Advanced Reports?

-First of all, it is 14 detailed reports related to the aforementioned groups of data (sales, customers, and products).
-Next, you get a highly informative dashboard that helps you understand how your ecommerce business grows and where it has ups and downs.
-Note that each report type supports filtering, so you can easily get the most precise data related to specified indicators.
-All graphs and grids are highly customizable to provide the highest possible flexibility of the displayed information: you can easily hide columns that do not provide information you need.
+First of all, it is 14 detailed reports related to the mentioned above groups of data (sales, customers, and catalog).
+Next, you get a highly informative dashboard that helps you understand how your ecommerce business grows, and where it has ups and downs.
+Note that each report type supports filtering, so you can quickly get the most precise data related to specified indicators.
+All graphs and grids are highly customizable to provide the highest possible flexibility of the displayed information: you can easily hide columns that do not provide the information you need.
 Besides, it is necessary to mention that the Magento 2 reports extension supports data export.
 Consequently, you can use it outside your Magento backend.
 Both CSV and XML formats are supported.

 Before describing each report type, let’s look how they are divided into groups.
-Although, Amasty writes that there are 9 reports in the Sales report group, we can see, that more types are available here:
+Although Amasty writes that there are 9 reports in the Sales report group, we see that more types are available here:

 - Sales overview